 Hopefully, this puts a new perspective on parenting for you.
 Our entire society depends on parents to produce well-adjusted individuals.
 Parenting is a tough job that requires highly-specialized skillsets, but it’s usually a job people undertake without formal training.
 It may be obvious to most parents that their 8-month-old baby isn’t crying through the night to spite them.
 But for many, it’s not as obvious when their child meltdowns in large social gatherings that frontloading–informing your child who she might meet and practicing examples of what appropriate small talk– might eliminate the struggle.
 Or that their teen is struggling or developing their identity (including gender), and not choosing to be trans to embarrass the family.

 At curaJOY, we work to improve family interactions by developing all family members’ social and emotional skills because society’s current resources often target parents or students.
 We also do a LOT of parent training to help them teach at the level and pace appropriate for their children and implement developmentally and ability-appropriate reinforcements.
-Technology can greatly impact families’ emotional wellness by providing the frequency and intensity of consistent, non-biased support and training necessary for real change. curaJOY’s AI-enhanced behavioral health and social-emotional learning program, Quest Depot, is never over-scheduled, impatient or distracted.
-Kids lagging in social and communication skills can make social faux pas with our virtual mentors and learn from them without the repercussions they usually get from their peers.
+Technology can greatly impact families’ emotional wellness by providing the frequency and intensity of consistent, non-biased support and training necessary for real change. curaJOY’s AI-enhanced behavioral health and social-emotional learning program, MyCuraJOY, is never over-scheduled, impatient or distracted.
+Kids lagging in social and communication skills can make social faux pas with our virtual coaches and learn from them without the repercussions they usually get from their peers.
 I’m immensely excited by our work combining AI with animation, education and behavioral science and the help it will give to the hardest workers in all industries–parents.

 P.s.
 Tell a parent that what they do is important today!